farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 Two kind of official cli provided: `create-farm-app` for creating a farm project with official templates and `@farmfe/cli` for starting or building a farm project.

 ### 1.1 Using `create-farm-app` to create a project

 ```bash
 npx create-farm-app # create a farm project using official templates
 npm start # start the project using farm
 npm run build # build the project using farm
 ```
+`create-farm-app` will create a react based project at first, more templates and feature selection will be added in the feature.

 #### 1.2 Using `@farmfe/cli` to start/build a project
 First you need to create a project by yourself, then install the farm project as below: